khanhdang/homepage/about.md

 - Neuromorphic Computing (brain-inspired computing)
 - Three Dimensional Integrated Circuits (3D-ICs)
 - Fault-tolerant Computing
-- Machine Learning for Computer-Aided Design
+- AI for Computer-Aided Design

 Current and previous projects can be found in the [research](./research) page.